Green MLA's motion aims to do away with daily Lord's Prayer | CBC News

 The prayer is part of the routine daily order of business in the standing rules of the legislature.
 It would take a vote by MLAs to remove it.

-Arseneau's motion, which he plans to introduce before the legislature's procedures committee, would replace the prayer with a moment of silence.
+Arseneau's motion, which he plans to introduce before the legislature's procedures committee, would replace the prayer with a moment of silence, which is the practice in Alberta.

 Moncton South Liberal MLA Cathy Rogers, one of the members who leads the prayer, acknowledged she didn't have a firm view yet on how she'd vote on the motion.